ALPhaHoai/LongBookApi/README.md

     **Content:**

         {
-            "error" : false,
+            "status": 200,
-            "message" : "Delete all category of this book successful" }
+            "message": "Delete all category of this book successful" }

 * **Error Response:**